arencoskun/ChessGDX/README.md

 **WARNING**:

 This branch is totally **useless**.
-It will no longer receive any updates and is not deleted for archiving purposes.
+It will no longer receive any updates nor be merged at **any point**, and is not deleted for archiving purposes.

 **What happened?**